UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 ![alt text](image-14.png)

 #### Example Config File - make sure to uncomment the lines you want applied
+#### Note that you can just copy-paste this file into the top of the myconfig.py and it will work
 ```
 # 04Jan22
 # UCSD mods to make easier for the UCSD students to use the Donkey-Sim